rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

     name: flake8
 ```

 Once we've got the `molecule` configuration to our liking, time to start working on the role itself.
 Ansible role tasks are in `tasks/main.yml` for the role.
 This example is pretty simple, so all we're doing is installing a repository to install `nginx`, installing `nginx`, and starting/enabling `nginx`.
-The only Ansible modules we need for this is `yum` for package installation, and `systemd` to start and enable the service.
+The only Ansible modules we need for this is `yum` for package installation and `systemd` to start and enable the service.

 ```
 ~/Projects/example_playbooks/nginx_install$ cat tasks/main.yml